soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/get-started-with-service-trust-portal.md

  - **Romania** provides legal opinions on Microsoft online service compliance with the laws of Romania.

  - **Spain** provides legal opinions on Microsoft online service compliance with the laws of Spain.

+### Documents & Resources

+Provides a wealth of security implementation and design information with the goal of making it easier for you to meet regulatory compliance objectives by understanding how Microsoft Cloud services keep your data secure.
+To review content, select an option from the menu.

+ - **Audit Reports** provides independent audit and assessment reports on Microsoft cloud services compliance with data protection standards and regulatory requirements, including:

+ - **Data Protection** provides Trust Documents for download, information about how Microsoft operates Azure, Dynamics 365, and Office 365.

+ - **Azure Security and Compliance Blueprints** offers turn-key security and compliance solutions and support, tailored to the needs of industry verticals, that accelerate cloud adoption and utilization for customers with regulated or restricted data.

+ - **Frequently Asked Questions** provides answers to common and important questions about the STP and Compliance Manager.

+ - **Office 365 Security and Compliance Center** offers comprehensive resources for learning about security and compliance in Office 365, including documentation, articles, and recommended best practices.

-### Privacy
+### Trust Center

+Links to the Microsoft Trust Center, which provides more information about security, compliance, and privacy in the Microsoft Cloud.

-This site provides information about the capabilities in Microsoft services that you can use to address specific requirements of the GDPR, documentation helpful to your GDPR accountability and to your understanding of the technical and organizational measures Microsoft has taken to support the GDPR.
+Provides information about the capabilities in Microsoft Cloud services that you can use to address specific requirements of the GDPR, documentation helpful to your GDPR accountability and to your understanding of the technical and organizational measures Microsoft has taken to support the GDPR.

  - **GDPR: Get Started** -  The homepage for Service Trust Portal GDPR-related content, with links to relevant content and tools available.